AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/checking-deployment-log-if-the-cloud-ui-shows-log-snipped-error.md

 ---
 # Checking deployment log if cloud UI has *log snipped* error

-This article provides a solution for the issue where the Adobe Commerce on cloud infrastructure UI shows the *log snipped because it was too long* error message when trying to view deployment log on the Cloud Project UI.
+This article provides a solution for the issue where Adobe Commerce on cloud infrastructure UI shows the *log snipped because it was too long* error message when trying to view the deployment log on the cloud project UI.
 (Does not apply to the [Adobe Commerce Cloud Console](https://console.adobecommerce.com/).)

 ## Affected products